microsoft/dstoolkit-text2sql-and-imageprocessing/image_processing/README.md

 ### Semantic Chunker Custom Skill

 You can then test the chunking by sending a AI Search JSON format to the `/semantic_text_chunker/ HTTP endpoint.
-The header controls the different chunking parameters *(num_surrounding_sentences, similarity_threshold, max_chunk_tokens, min_chunk_tokens)*.
+The header controls the different chunking parameters *(similarity_threshold, max_chunk_tokens, min_chunk_tokens)*.

 ### MarkUp Cleaner Custom Skill